cinemaouvert/Cinema-Open-Data-Base/readme.md

 npm start
 ```

-This will compile the Sass and assemble your Angular app. **Now go to `localhost:8080` in your browser to see it in action.** When you change any file in the `client` folder, the appropriate Gulp task will run to build new files.
+This will compile the Sass and assemble your CODB-CLIENT. **Now go to `localhost:8080` in your browser to see it in action.** When you change any file in the `client` folder, the appropriate Gulp task will run to build new files.

 To run the compiling process once, without watching any files, use the `build` command.